What vitamins and minerals to take during pregnancy

 Iron

-Adequate iron intake reduces the risk of preterm birth, low birth weight, and infant mortality.
+Adequate iron intake has many benefits during pregnancy.
+It reduces the risk of preterm birth, low birth weight, and infant mortality.

-Iron deficiency may cause anemia.
-It can also cause fatigue and more rapid shortness of breath on exertion.
+Iron deficiency can cause anemia, which can in turn cause fatigue and shortness of breath on exertion.
 Iron deficiency can be detected by a blood test.
 Vegetarian women and those who have close or multiple pregnancies are at greater risk of iron deficiency.

 Foods high in iron